daimh/todotree/README.md

-# TodoTree: Display Todos with a Dependency Tree
+# Todotree: Visualize Tasks with a Dependency Tree

-TodoTree visualizes your tasks in a hierarchical structure, showing the complex relationships between them.
-Unlike typical to-do apps that display tasks as a flat list, TodoTree organizes your todos into a tree, inspired by the structure of a Makefile.
+Todotree visualize tasks as a dependency tree rather than a flat list, highlighting complex relationships and color-coding their statuses.
+Inspired by the structure of Makefiles and the readability of Markdown.

 - **Dependency Tree**: Todos are displayed in a tree format, showing dependencies between tasks.
 - **Actionable Todos**: Tasks that are actionable are highlighted in **red**, making them easy to spot.